Cosys-Lab/Cosys-AirSim/docs/settings.md

 channels.
 If UseTcp is false, then UdpIp, UdpPort are used to send HIL_* messages, otherwise the TcpPort is used.
 TCP support in PX4 was added in 1.9.2 with the `lockstep` feature because the guarantee of message delivery that TCP provides is required for the proper functioning of lockstep.
-AirSim becomes a TCP server in that case, and waits for a connection from the PX4 app.
+Cosys-AirSim becomes a TCP server in that case, and waits for a connection from the PX4 app.
 The second channel for controlling the vehicle is defined by (ControlIp, ControlPort) and is always a UDP channel.